ralphjsmit/filament/packages/tables/docs/03-filters/01-overview.md

 }
 ```

-## Deferring filters
+## Live filters

-You can defer filter changes from affecting the table, until the user clicks an "Apply" button.
-To do this, use the `deferFilters()` method:
+By default, filter changes are deferred and do not affect the table, until the user clicks an "Apply" button.
+To disable this and make the filters "live" instead, use the `deferFilters(false)` method:

 ```php
 use Filament\Tables\Table;